Tff27/tff-blog/tff-blog/wwwroot/posts/understanding-what-observability-is.md

 Tracing refers to the process of tracking the flow of a request through a distributed system.
 This can include information about the different components, services, and networks that the request touches, as well as the time it takes for the request to be processed.
 Tracing allows engineers to see the full picture of how a request is handled, from end to end, and to identify bottlenecks and other performance issues.

+## Conclusion

 Together, these three pillars of observability provide a comprehensive view of a system and enable engineers to understand and improve its behavior.
-By implementing observability, engineers can monitor and diagnose issues in real-time, and take proactive steps to prevent and fix problems before they impact users.
+By implementing observability, engineers can monitor and diagnose issues as soon as possible, and take proactive steps to prevent and fix problems before they impact users.